-The benefits of research and having research active staff who disseminate and embed research into their practice are well documented and related to staff morale and positive patient experience and outcomes (Boaz et al 2015, Council for Allied Health Professions Research (CAHPR) 2019).
-Therefore, it is imperative that the practice of operating department practitioners (ODPs) is informed by a robust evidence base and that student ODPs develop research skills, awareness and understanding in their pre-registration undergraduate (UG) studies (College of Operating Department Practitioners (CODP) 2018).
+The benefits of research, and having research active staff who disseminate and embed research into their practice are well documented and related to staff morale and positive patient experience and outcomes (Boaz et al 2015; Council for Allied Health Professions Research [CAHPR] 2019).
+Therefore, it is imperative that the practice of ODPs is informed by a robust evidence base and that student ODPs develop research skills, awareness and understanding in their pre-registration UG studies (College of Operating Department Practitioners [CODP] 2018).

-ODP programmes are all validated by the Health and Care Professions Council (HCPC) against the Standards for Education and Training (SETs) (Health and Care Professions Council (HCPC) 2018) and as such will attain a certain standard to support delivery.
+Operating Department Practice programmes are all validated by the HCPC against the Standards for Education and Training (SETs) (HCPC 2018) and as such will attain a certain standard to support delivery.
 It is advocated as part of the SETs that all proposed programmes meet the CODP national curriculum (CODP 2018).
-Many, but not all higher education institutions (HEIs) programmes are endorsed by the CODP and while this may be considered good practice, it is not a prerequisite for delivery.
-As there is a national curriculum, there will be considerable similarities in the content of programmes; however, how they are delivered may be unique to that HEI.
+Many, but not all HEIs programmes are endorsed by the CODP and whilst this may be considered good practice, it is not a prerequisite for delivery.
+As there is a national curriculum, there will be considerable similarities in the content of programmes, however how they are delivered may be unique to that HEI.
 Both documents governing ODP education contain elements specifically related to research knowledge and skills, demonstrating it is an essential component of ODP pre-registration education.

-The Community (formerly Council) for Allied Health Professions Research (CAHPR) position statement published in 2019 recognises that Allied Health Professions (AHP) pre-registration programmes need to ensure that their current curricula 'are enabling students to become research aware' (CAHPR 2019; 2).
+The Community (formerly Council) for Allied Health Professions Research (CAHPR) position statement published in 2019 recognises that Allied Health Professions (AHP) pre-registration programmes need to ensure that their current curricula 'are enabling students to become research aware' (CAHPR 2019;2).
+There is also a request that professional bodies review their expectations of pre-registration programmes.
+The